indigo-biosystems/hyperion/README.md

 <!--- TODO: these terms could use improvement. -->

 They are distinguished by their scope.
-The core handler is built into superion.
+The core handler is built into requestor.
 An includer handler affects all requests made by a particular class.
 A request handler affects only a particular request.

-When superion receives a response, it passes the result through the request, includer, and core handlers, in that order.
+When requestor receives a response, it passes the result through the request, includer, and core handlers, in that order.
 The first handler to match wins, and no further handlers are tried.
-If no handler matches, then superion raises a `HyperionError` error.
+If no handler matches, then requestor raises a `HyperionError` error.

 #### Core